Borders between Brazil and Argentina

 Borders between Brazil and Paraguay

-To enter Paraguay is simple.
-One needs to stamp the passport at the border and show the covid-19 PCR test.
-For people that visit Ciudad del Este city, they don´t require anything.
+To enter Paraguay one needs to stamp the passport at the border and show the covid-19 PCR test.
+For people that visit Ciudad del Este city, they don't require anything.
 People usually go to Paraguay for shopping because of the duty-free markets there.
 There is a small waterfall called Monday falls near Puerto Franco town.
 One can also visit the Itaipu Dam from the Paraguayan side.
 In the city, there is also a handicraft market with beautiful wood carving souvenirs.

 How many days one need to visit Iguassu Falls?

-We remind there are borders to cross and a Passport is mandatory.
+We are reminded that there are borders to cross and a Passport is mandatory.
 During high season one can face lines at Iguassu borders.

-At moment the borders between Argentina and Brazil are closed.
+At this time, the borders between Argentina and Brazil are closed.
 There is no way to visit both sides of the falls in a day.
-Due to covid-19, is closed since April last year.
+We received the information that they will open it at end of September.

 The same waters that are passing through Iguassu Falls, making the borders between Argentina, Brazil and Paraguay 23 km downstream.
 The Iguassu river ends into the Parana River that is the second-largest river in South America, just behind the Amazon River.